Category: Life Insurance Blog

 November 14, 2016 Richard Reich

 When someone passes away, it’s up to the family to decide how they’re going to put their loved one to rest.
-The price of today’s funerals can seem prohibitive to some families, with the average price of a funeral at around $7,000.
-Instead of using a life insurance policy, some families are turning to crowdfunding websites like GoFundMe or Kickstarter to help pay for end-of-life expenses.
-Crowdfunding funeral costs has become such a popular trend that new websites like PlumFund and FuneralFund are popping up all the time.
+The price of today’s funerals can seem prohibitive to some families, with the average price of a funeral at around $8,000.
+Instead of using a life insurance policy, some families are turning to crowdfunding funeral expenses and going to websites like GoFundMe or Kickstarter to help pay for end-of-life expenses.
+Crowdfunding funeral costs have become such a popular trend that new websites like PlumFund and FuneralFund are popping up all the time.
 But what many families don’t realize is that relying on friends and family to foot the bill can lead to all sorts of stressful situations down the line.
-Find out why families should choose a low-cost life insurance policy instead of relying on crowdfunding funeral costs.
+Find out why families should choose a low-cost life insurance policy instead of relying on crowdfunding funeral expenses.

 Peace of Mind In the Face of a Tragedy